akshaychandilkar/Excel_Vedaa_Store-_Analysis/README.md

 Objective:
 Vrinda store wants to create an annual sales report for 2024.

 So that, Vrinda can understand their customers and grow more sales in 2025.

-Comprehensive Data Insights
+Comprehensive Data Insights:

 Data Processing

 Data Analysis

 data Visualization

 Report

 Project Insights